 Another special characteristic of Hunt's Pond State Forest is the relatively young softwood plantations that dot the land.
 These were planted during the late 1960's, after the State acquired the land.
 Observing the differing growth rates of European larch, red pine and Norway spruce, one will discover how different tree species adapt to the soils in which they are planted.

-Various unmarked trails and logging lanes criss-cross the forest; they can be used for hiking and cross country skiing.
 Views of the Unadilla river valley are spectacular from the large open field on the western part of the forest.
 For those who want to see a beaver family hard at work, be sure to visit the beaver meadow in the south central area, just off of Buttermilk Falls Road.

 Hunts Pond State Forest is part of the Between Rivers Unit Management Plan which is currently in draft format.
 A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
 Each UMP addresses specific objectives and actions for public use and forest management.

 Anyone enjoying the use of this State Forest must observe the following rules which protect them and the forest environment: